armbrustlab/MarPRISM/README.md

    - Sum the RPK by species and sample, then divide by one million to generate a conversion factor.
    - Divide the RPK by the conversion factor to calculate TPM per contig.
    - Sum TPMs by Pfam for each species and sample.
-8. **Filter species bins:** Retain only species bins with at least 70% of eukaryotic core transcribed genes (CTGs) expressed ([MarFERReT.v1.core_genes.csv](https://zenodo.org/records/10554340), filter for lineage Eukaryota).
-Retain only species bins identified as protists.
+8. **Filter species bins:** Retain only species bins with at least 70% of eukaryotic core transcribed genes (CTGs) expressed.
+   - Eukaryota CTGs: `MarFERReT.v1.core_genes_eukaryota.csv` These CTGs were identified in ([MarFERReT.v1.core_genes.csv](https://zenodo.org/records/10554340), filtering for lineage        Eukaryota).
+   - Retain only species bins identified as protists.
-9. **Create a data frame:**
+10. **Create a data frame:**
    Fill in missing Pfams for a species, sample pair with `0`.

    |                  | Pfam1 | Pfam2 | Pfam3 | ...  |